LMS-Community/lms-community.github.io/docs/reference/winscp.md

 This is the method to transfer a opml file but it demonstrates the general procedure to transfer any file or folder e.g. music folders, if one does not use SMB.

+!!! note
+    This tutorial is written with a [piCorePlayer (or short pCP)](https://picoreplayer.org) as the remote machine.
+The same principles apply to any SSH server.
+Change machine- and/or username as needed.

 * Both the Windows computer and the Raspberry Pi have to be on the same network.

-* On the Windows computer make a new folder on the desktop (I called mine FILES FOR PCP) and paste the favourites.opml inside
+* On the Windows computer make a new folder on the desktop and paste the favourites.opml inside

+!!! tip
-I seem to remember that when one starts WinSCP for the first time one is given the option to start in two different modes; I can't remember the name but you want the one that gives two panes side by side.
+    When one starts WinSCP for the first time one is given the option to start in two different modes; we recommend the one that gives two panes side by side.

-* Stop LMS from running on the pCP LMS tab page
+* Stop LMS from running (on pCP you find the button on the LMS tab page)

-* I always right click on the shortcut and "Run as Administrator"

 * Leave the File Profile at SFTP (Note; this setting can be changed, but for pCP it seems to work without a problem)

-* Then Log in to the Raspberry Pi, you need the IP address (or use pcp.local)
+* Then Log in to the Raspberry Pi, you need the IP address (or use its host name, like eg. pcp.local)

 * Leave the port # at 22

-* The user name which is, by default `tc`
+* Enter the user name (which on pCP is `tc` by default)

-* The user password by default is `piCore`
+* Enter the user password (pCP: `piCore` by default)

 * Click on Login